atefkaibenothman/Flixster/README.md

 ### App Walkthough GIF
 <img src="http://g.recordit.co/yMUeBg79l6.gif" width=250><br>

-### Notes
-Describe any challenges encountered while building the app:

 # Flix

 Flix is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).